Plaxtic/arptools/README.md

 Very much like a simple dsniff excepting the tutorial and the sweep tool.

-Made as an exersize to teach myself about ARP.
+Made as an exercise to teach myself about ARP.

 If you can't find a device to legaly spoof a sample tutorial is in tutorial.txt